Empirical evidence of Large Language Model's influence on human spoken communication: Word preferences of Large Language Models

 \section{Word preferences of Large Language Models}

-Large language models (LLMs) from the GPT family systematically alter word frequencies when revising human-written text~\citep{liang_mapping_2024,kobak_delving_2024}.
+Large language models (LLMs) from the GPT family systematically alter word frequencies when revising human-written text~\citep{liang2024,kobak2025}.
 To quantify these word preferences, we computed log-odds ratios (LORs) comparing word frequencies in human-authored texts and their GPT-revised counterparts.
-We systematically evaluated the sensitivity of this effect to model version, prompting, and source dataset (Supplementary \figsref{fig:word_log_probability_by_metric} and \ref{fig:word_log_odds_ratio_by_dataset}).
+We systematically evaluated the sensitivity of this effect to model version (Figure~\ref{fig:method-and-delve}D), prompting (\figref{fig:appendix-lor-combined}A), and source dataset (\figref{fig:appendix-lor-combined}B; Supplementary \figsref{fig:word_log_probability_by_metric} and \ref{fig:word_log_odds_ratio_by_dataset}).

-Word preference patterns exhibited notable stability across GPT-family models (\figref{fig:appendix-lor-combined}A), suggesting these biases emerge from intrinsic characteristics of the training pipeline rather than version-specific training.
-However, specifically for \emph{delve} we found descreasing preference in newer models.
-While the odds ratio for \emph{delve} in \textrm{GPT-3.5-turbo}– and \textrm{GPT-4}–revised arXiv abstracts exceeded 300:1 relative to human texts, this ratio declined to approximately 100:1 for \textrm{GPT-4}-turbo and 40:1 for \textrm{GPT-4o}, indicating iterative mitigation of this stylistic artifact.
+Word preference patterns exhibited notable stability across GPT-family models (Figure~\ref{fig:method-and-delve}D), suggesting these biases emerge from intrinsic characteristics of the training pipeline rather than version-specific training.
+However, specifically for \emph{delve}, we found decreasing preference in newer models.
+For \emph{delve}, the odds ratio in revised arXiv abstracts declines from approximately 380:1 under \textrm{GPT-3.5-turbo} to 100:1 for \textrm{GPT-4-turbo} and 40:1 for \textrm{GPT-4o}.
+This trend culminates in \textrm{GPT-5}, which exhibits markedly smaller lexical anomalies than any earlier model: most of the signature words are no longer over-used, and \emph{delve} itself falls below its human baseline (odds ratio $\approx 0.7{:}1$ on arXiv).

+These preferences are also robust to the exact rephrasing instruction (\figref{fig:appendix-lor-combined}A): the three prompts we used (\texttt{polish}, \texttt{improve}, and \texttt{clarify}) yield closely similar LORs for every reference word, with the \texttt{clarify} prompt consistently the mildest yet never reversing a preference.